Ceelog/phpdoc-en/src/spl/misc.md

 Returns a copy of the array.
-When the <span class="classname">ArrayObject</span> refers to an object, an array of the public properties of that object will be returned.
+When the <span class="classname">ArrayObject</span> refers to an object, an array of the properties of that object will be returned.

 ### Examples